IIIF/api/source/api/presentation/3.0/index.md

 ### 4.2.
 Resource Representations

 Resource descriptions _SHOULD_ be embedded within the JSON description of parent resources, and _MAY_ also be available via separate requests from the HTTP(S) URI given in the resource's `id` property.
-Links to resources _MUST_ be given as a JSON object with the `id` property and at least one other property, typically either `type`, `format` or `profile` to give a hint as to what sort of resource is being referred to.
+Links to resources _MUST_ be given as a JSON object with the `id` and `type` properties and _SHOULD_ have `format` or `profile` to give a hint as to what sort of resource is being referred to.

 ``` json-doc
 {